 Know when to plant seeds:

-Find out the last frost date in your area.
+Know the average first and last frost dates for your area.
 Refer to the instructions on the seed packet to determine how many weeks before the last frost date to start your seeds indoors for spring planting.
 For fall planting, calculate planting time by taking the number of days or weeks to harvest and count backwards from your first average frost date.

 Plants have different growing needs, so research each variety before you plant.
 Seed packets are a good source of basic information, such as when to sow, seed depth, days to germination, fertilizing requirements, and transplanting recommendations.